 -- Insects cause damage in a variety of ways --

 Summary: The wood-destroying insects can damage wood and other building materials in many different ways.
-Termites, carpenter ants and several "powderpost" beetles are the most important wood-destroying pests overall.
+Termites, carpenter ants and several "powderpost" beetles are the most important wood-destroying insect pests overall.
 See the reference identification table below for a list of the major, and some minor, wood-damaging pests.

 Fortunately, only a few insects actually damage sound, dry wood.
 Of these, termites, both subterranean termites and drywood termites, carpenter ants and certain powderpost beetles are the primary insects that can destroy wood.
 Dry-rot fungi are the primary wood decay organisms where high moisture permits the fungus to grow.
 The potential for damage from any of these pests varies by region and climate with more damage in warm, wet climates and generally less in cool, dry climates.
 There are also a few that can do significant cosmetic damage but rarely impact the wood's intrinsic strength.